 - Add dry ingredients.
-Add flour, salt, baking soda and baking powder.
+Add flour, salt, baking soda, and baking powder.
 Stir just until combined.
 Then mix in the oats.

-- Scoop dough onto baking sheet.
+- Scoop dough onto a baking sheet.
 Using a medium cookie scoop, scoop the cookie dough onto prepared baking sheets.
 Press extra chocolate chips on top if desired.
 For a thicker cookie, refrigerate dough balls on the pan for 15-20 minutes.

 Storing + Freezing

 Make ahead of time, freeze, and store these any time you need them!
 These oatmeal chocolate chip cookies are so easy to make and have so many choices for storing!

 - To store: Store in an airtight container at room temperature for up to 3 days.

 - Freezing the cookie dough: Form dough into balls and add to baking sheet.
 Place the sheet in the freezer until the dough has hardened.
 Remove from the freezer and add to a freezer bag.
 Store in the freezer until ready to bake, about 2-3 months.

 - Freezing: Let cool completely, then place in a freezer bag or container and freeze for up to 3 months.
 To thaw, let sit at room temperature or heat in the microwave until warm.